AppleHair/HankPsychPort/README.md

 problem instead of attempting a lot of stuff for no reason.
 So if you thought you don't need to understand the source code to make a psych engine lua mod, then think again!
-Also, just to be clear, I don't know everything about Haxe and I never went out of my way to learn specifically about Haxe, but I know that if I ever face a problem in my code that I don't know how to fix, that's the reason why, and in this situaition, I would be learning specifically about everything that might be related to the problem, in the goal of understanding what's causing it. with that being said, I still think learning as much as you can will help you a lot and I hope to do it myself soon.
+Also, just to be clear, I don't know everything about Haxe and I never went out of my way to learn specifically about Haxe, but I know that if I ever face a problem in my code that I don't know how to fix, that's the reason why, and in this situaition, I would go to learn specifically about everything that might be related to the problem, in the goal of understanding what's causing it. with that being said, I still think learning as much as you can will help you a lot and I hope to do it myself soon.
 I also want to mention that I don't recommend using the psych engine wiki, because it's very outdated and doesn't get updates anymore.